Maxine Sutisna: College career

-On August 12, 2024, Sutisna announced that she will be committed to Cal State Fullerton.
+On August 12, 2024, Maxine committed to Cal State Fullerton.

 National team career

 Sutisna represented the Indonesia under-18 squad in the 2024 FIBA U18 Women's Asia Cup in Shenzhen, China.
 She collected an average of 9.3 points, 6.5 rebounds, and 0.8 assists.
 Her highest-scoring game was against New Zealand, where she scored 14 points in 23 minutes played.